 The real topological string leads to a perturbative series in the string coupling constant due to a sum over orientable and non-orientable surfaces, with and without boundaries.
-It is then natural to ask what is the resurgent structure of this series and whether the results of \cite{gm-multi,gkkm} can be generalized to this setting.
-In this paper we start a systematic exploration of these issues.
-First, we generalize the results of \cite{gm-multi, gkkm} and we obtain trans-series solutions to Walcher's HAE \cite{walcher-bcov,walcher-tadpole} for the real topological string.
-This is achieved by extending the operator formalism of \cite{gm-multi,gkkm}.
+It~is then natural to ask what is the resurgent structure of this series and whether the results of~\cite{gkkm, gm-multi} can be generalized to this setting.
+In this paper, we start a systematic exploration of these issues.
+First, we generalize the results of~\cite{gkkm, gm-multi} and we obtain trans-series solutions to Walcher's HAE~\cite{walcher-tadpole, walcher-bcov} for the real topological string.
+This is achieved by extending the operator formalism of~\cite{gkkm, gm-multi}.
+The trans-series can be written down for arbitrary holomorphic instanton actions.
+As in previous studies~\cite{cesv2, cesv1, dmp-np, gkkm, gm-multi}, we find that the relevant actions are, in the B-model language, integral periods of the holomorphic 3-form (in the A-model they can be interpreted as central charges of D-branes.)
+In addition to these, we find that half-integral periods play also a r\^ole, presumably due to the orientifold action.
 One consequence of our analysis is that multi-instanton solutions to the HAE of the real topological string can be again interpreted in terms of shifts of the closed string background by integer multiples of the string coupling constant.
 The boundary conditions for the trans-series are provided by the behavior of the real topological string amplitudes at the conifold and the large radius points.
-As usual in resurgence theory, our results make it possible to obtain the asymptotics of the free energies for large ``genus" or Euler characteristic of the worldhseet, which we check successfully against perturbative results in the case of the real topological string on local $\IP^2$.
+As usual in resurgence theory, our results make it possible to obtain the asymptotics of the free energies for large ``genus'' or Euler characteristic of the worldsheet, which we check successfully against perturbative results in the case of the real topological string on local $\IP^2$.
 In addition, we find indications that the connection between Stokes constants and BPS invariants extends to the real topological string, and one can explicitly show that the integer invariants counting disks appear as Stokes constants.